 "My Commitment is to Helping.."

 I have been working and connecting in spiritual circles for many years and I have been called to my passion for counselling, guiding, healing and helping others.
-The last couple of years I have been developing my mediumship side to help bring through help and healing from the other side.
-As a master number in my Lifepath, my physical journey in the past has never been easy.
-Throughout my lifetime I have had many ups and downs and I personally know what it is like to experience pain and suffering.
-No one has never handed me a silver spoon and I have had to work to achieve my goals, definitely what my soul asked for in this life.
+The last couple of years I have been developing my mediumship side to help bring through love and healing from the other side.
+As a master number in my Lifepath in numerology, my physical journey in the past has never been easy.
+Throughout my lifetime I have had many ups and downs and I personally know what it is like to experience pain, loss and suffering.
+No one has never handed me a silver spoon and I have had to work to achieve my goals, definitely what my soul or higher self asked for in this life.

 My Mother and Me

-Mum worked a hard physical farm job to support us.
+Mum worked a hard physical farm job to support and feed us.

 My father drank heavily and come home angry most weekends.
-He had his own wounding from losing both parents before he was six years old.
-He grew up in a orphanage during the depression.
+He had his own wounding from losing both parents before he was six years old during the depression.
+He grew up in a orphanage separated from his brother and sister .

 My Sister Vicki